Best Punjabi Folk Dance Udaipur|Bhangra Dance Punjab|Punjabi Royal Wedding Bhangra Dhol in Udaipur|Bhangra Dance Group

 Gidda Dance, Punjab

 Punjab’s Gidda DancesDuring Lohri occasion, the Punjabi women reveling joy, give vent to their suppressed feelings in a male-dominated society through the Giddha.
-Slogans known as bolis are sung while dancing which exhibit the deep human feeling.
+Slogans known as bolis are sung while dancing which exhibits the deep human feeling.
 These bolis cover varied themes from nature to excesses committed by the husband and his relatives, some talk about love affairs to the loneliness of a bride separated from her groom.
 The Punjabi salwar kameez or lehnga, rich in color and decoration is worn.
 No musical instruments except perhaps a dholak accompany a Giddha.

 The dance is derived from the ancient ring dance.
 One of the girls plays on the drum or ‘dholki’ while others form a circle.
 Some times even the dholki is dispensed with.
 While moving in a circle, the girls raise their hands to the level of their shoulders and clap their hands in unison.
 Then they strike their palms against those of their neighbors.
 Rhythm is generally provided by clapping of hands.